 What’s wrong with this message as it’s currently written?

 But what’s lacking here is a degree of formality and detail.
-The message is written in casual language.
-And it makes the reader guess about which job you’re applying for.
-The language and content need to be professionalized to a greater extent.
+You wrote the message in casual language.
+And it makes the reader guess about which job you’re applying.
+Professionalize the style and content to a greater extent than you ordinarily would.

 What?
 Even Emails Have To Be Formal?

-During your job search – and afterward as well, once you’re re-employed – sending proper emails is important for your career.
-Communication skills are valued at all levels of an organization.
-You need to convey information in ways that won’t be misunderstood, and that represent a positive image of you (and your employer) to others.
+During your job search – and afterward as well, once you’re re-employed – sending proper emails is vital for your career.
+All levels of an organization value communication skills.
+Don’t be misunderstood.
+Make sure you convey information in ways that represent a positive image of you (and your employer) to others.

-In the world of work, quite often “you are what you write.”
-This is nowhere more true than when submitting your resume and/or cover letter for consideration.
+In the world of work, quite often, “you are what you write.”
+This is nowhere more true than when submitting your resume and cover letter for consideration.
 Every impression counts.
 Your emailed message may be the very first thing a potential employer sees from you.